Estimated reading time: 11 minutes

 This makes it important to prioritize tasks.
 Once you’ve established your goals and know what “done” looks like, it gets easier to be able to use the goal as the measuring stick for each task.
 You can then stop and ask, “Does this task help me get to the goal?” and when it doesn’t, then re-evaluate why you are interested in the task.

-Whether it’s because of an ADHD distraction, a low priority task, or an external distraction, having that bar gives you an unbiased data point.
-This is part of what makes good task management so important for ADHD.
+Whether it’s because of a distraction, a low priority task, or an external distraction, having that bar gives you an unbiased data point.
+This is part of what makes good task management for ADHD individuals.

 Break Tasks into Manageable Pieces

-One crucial approach is creating a structured schedule or daily planner, breaking down tasks into manageable segments and allocating specific time slots for each activity.
+An essential strategy involves crafting a well-organized schedule or daily ADHD planner, where tasks are dissected into manageable segments, and specific time slots are allocated for each activity.

 Setting reminders and utilizing alarm systems can serve as valuable prompts to help individuals transition between tasks and stay focused.
 Implementing strategies such as the Pomodoro Technique, which involves working for short bursts of focused time followed by brief breaks, can enhance concentration and combat boredom.